Silverback Server

 Web Proxy

-• Ensure that each web browser (that has a proxy set) has an exclusion set for the Silverback server URL outlined in section DNS Setup.
+• Ensure that each web browser (that has a proxy set) has an exclusion set for the Silverback server URL outlined in the DNS section.

 • Configure each web proxy to allow traffic destined for the Silverback server to reach its destination unaltered.